-At the third floor, we knock on the door, it opens and we’re greeted by Jonny Weckerle, who will be our couchsurfing host for the next two days, through Thursday evening.
+At the third floor, we knock on the door, it opens and we’re greeted by Jonny, who will be our couchsurfing host for the next two days, through Thursday evening.

-He’s a short, petite, balding man, probably late 20’s or early 30’s, and he greets us shyly, with a smile and keen eyes that seem curious and insecure, as if they’re dropping question marks all over the floor to statements he refuses to ask.
-From jump, the entire vibe is weird.
+He’s a short, petite, balding man, probably late 20’s or early 30’s, and he greets us shyly, with a smile and keen eyes that seem curious and insecure, as if they’re dropping question marks all over the floor, to statements he refuses to ask.
+From the first introduction, the entire vibe is weird.

 Raegan and I lumber inside the small apartment, through the front door, that leads to a tiny kitchen, and into a living room, with a futon.
 Beyond the living room is his room.